indoor-industry/CN/README.md

 ising_network_clustering_sweep_v2.py plots some network parameters of the clustered network against temperature

-ising_network_clustering_doublesweep_v2.py is similar to double_plots above but for the clustered network

 weighted_network_plot_v2.py creates a fully connected network of nodes with edges the average correlation in time and trough the lattice between spins

-weighted_network_doucle_plots_v2.py as above but with density

 correlation_lenght.py plots and fits the correlation in a specific temperature and fits it to an exponential to find the correlation lenght (work in progress)

-correlation_lenght sweeps speak for themselves

-# Mic todo
-- Critical temperature from file .csv
-- Ottimization of clustering_sweep --> creare funzioni dei parametri di network senza usare quelle networkx